ISAITB/docs-itb-oa/source/manageOrganisation/index.rst

 * The **username** (required), used by the user to login.
 * The user's **role** (required), either "Administrator" or "User".
 Recall that the "User" role can execute and follow up on tests, whereas the "Administrator" role can additionally manage the organisation's test configuration (e.g. systems and conformance statements) and add other users.
-* The user's **password** and the password **confirmation**.
+* The user's **password**.
 The entered password is considered a "one-time" password that the user will need to change upon his/her next login.

 To complete the creation of the user click the **Save** button.
 Clicking on **Cancel** will discard pending changes and return to the previous screen.